Skip to main content

 Browsing API

-• Fill forms on websites
+• Fill a form on website

 and an AI agent that runs its own cloud browser and operates it like a person will click, type, scroll, and navigate for you.
 For login/signup or other auth-heavy flows, we recommend setting "require_auth": true on your request so the system can prefer an auth-optimized browser provider.
 See the Browsing API to create your first browsing task.